ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Sunny.
-High near 92, with temperatures falling to around 89 in the afternoon.
-Southwest
+High near 92, with temperatures falling to around 88 in the afternoon.
+South
-         wind around 7 mph.
+         southwest wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">